-After interviewing 200+ devs, here’s our internal playbook:
+After interviewing 200+ developers, here is our internal playbook:

-Require a video walkthrough of 2-3 recent apps
+Require a video walkthrough of 2–3 recent apps, not just screenshots

-Run a technical chat, assess how they handle feedback
+Run a technical chat and assess how they handle real-time feedback

-Discuss product process, not just how they build, but how they plan
+Discuss product process: not just how they build, but how they plan, prioritize, and communicate

 Why Hiring the Right Bubble Developer Matters